NEXT TRAINING: January 28, 2015

 CARPLS offers a variety of pro bono opportunities for private attorneys and law students who are interested in public interest service.
-Volunteers are provided training and support in a limited practice area which includes: Landlord/Tenant, Consumer Debt/Collection or Simple Divorce.
+Volunteers are provided training and support in a limited practice area which includes: Landlord/Tenant, Consumer Debt/Collection, and Simple Divorce.
 Attorneys and law students who participate in one or more pro bono projects are required to commit to a minimum of 36 hours of service annually.
-Trainings for all programs occur every other month beginning in January.
+Trainings for all programs occur five times a year, beginning in January.
 If you are a licensed attorney interested in attending a training or for more information contact CARPLS' Volunteer Coordinator, Leslie Wallin at or 312-421-4427.
 Current pro bono projects include:

-The CARPLS Hotline is open one night each week on Wednesday between 5:30 PM and 8:00 PM to assist clients who are unable to access the Hotline during its normal daytime operating hours.
-Staff and volunteer attorneys are treated to pizza before accepting live client calls from the Hotline.
-The Nightline shift is only open to licensed attorneys who are willing to commit to one or more evening shifts a month.
+The CARPLS Hotline is open two nights each week, on Monday and Wednesday between 5:30 PM and 8:00 PM to assist clients who are unable to access the Hotline during its normal daytime operating hours.
+Volunteer attorneys are treated to pizza before accepting live client calls from the Hotline.
+The Nightline shift is open to licensed attorneys who are willing to commit to one or more evening shifts a month.